Native Americans Unit Study Submitted by JoAnn S.

 Hidden Roots by Joseph Bruchac

 Mean Spirit by Linda Hogan

-(I recommend viewing yourself before letting your child watch to make sure the movies meet your standards; some are rated R for violence.)
+(I recommend viewing yourself before letting your child watch to make sure the movies meet your standards; some are rated R.)

 This lesson on Native Americans is just a general beginning to the

 history and lives of the Native Americans.
 I made this lesson to give